 - Convert long fatty acids to Acetyl-CoA, so that the Acetyl-CoA can be fed to the mitochondria for conversion to ATP, heat, water, CO2 and free radicals.
 In contrast to normal length fatty acids, these long fatty acids can’t be burnt directly in the mitochondria, but instead needs to pass through the peroxisomes for conversion first.

 - Neutralize free radicals.
 The conversion-process from fat to Acetyl-CoA generates the free radical hydrogen peroxide (H2O2).
 Consequently, the peroxisomes contain the enzyme catalase, one of the fastest enzymes in our body.
 Catalase can convert millions of hydrogen peroxide into water and oxygen per second.
+In other words, catalase is a powerful antioxidant that can neutralize large amounts of free radicals.

 From one perspective cancer could be viewed mainly as an ageing disease (although some young people also get cancer).
 Since cancer is very much associated with a) poor mitochondrial function, b) high sugar metabolism and c) oxidative stress, the link between low CO2, peroxisome and mitochondria dysfunction is indeed interesting.